Martin Scorsese: Personal life

+Marriages

+Scorsese has been married five times.

-In 1965, Scorsese married his first wife Laraine Marie Brennan, and they remained together for six years between 1965 and 1971; they have a daughter, Catherine, who was named after his mother.
+In 1965, Scorsese married Laraine Marie Brennan.
+They have a daughter, Catherine, who was named after Scorsese's mother.
+The couple remained together until 1971.

-In 1976, Scorsese married the writer Julia Cameron, his second marriage; they have a daughter (Domenica Cameron-Scorsese, who is an actress and appeared in The Age of Innocence), but the marriage lasted only a year.
-The divorce was acrimonious and served as the basis of Cameron's first feature, the dark comedy God's Will, which also starred their daughter.
-She had a small role in Cape Fear using the name Domenica Scorsese and has continued to act, write, direct, and produce.
+In 1976, Scorsese married writer Julia Cameron.
+They have a daughter, Domenica Cameron-Scorsese, an actress who appeared in The Age of Innocence.
+After one year of marriage, the couple had an acrimonious divorce which served as the basis of Cameron's first feature, the dark comedy God's Will, which also starred their daughter.
+The latter had a small role in Cape Fear using the name Domenica Scorsese and has continued to act, write, direct and produce.

-Before the end of 1979, Scorsese married actress Isabella Rossellini, and they stayed together for four years, divorcing in 1983.
+In 1979, Scorsese married actress Isabella Rossellini.
+The couple divorced in 1983.

+In March 1983, Scorsese met Dawn Steel (then-junior executive at Paramount) at an annual ShoWest Convention (in Las Vegas, Nevada), after which the pair began a romantic relationship.
+Scorsese moved from New York to live in her Sunset Plaza residence while his Last Temptation of Christ was initially in development at Paramount (Steel reportedly recused herself from her boyfriend's passion project).
+In her 1993 memoir, Steel discussed their relationship, including attending the Cannes Film Festival premiere of The King of Comedy and later location scouting in Tunisia together.
+The two would reconnect professionally in 1987, jump-starting the restoration of Lawrence of Arabia (shortly after Steel's installation as president at Columbia Pictures).

-Scorsese married producer Barbara De Fina in 1985, his fourth of five marriages; they divorced in 1991.
-From 1989 to 1997, Scorsese was romantically involved with actress Illeana Douglas following his fourth divorce.
+In 1985, Scorsese married producer Barbara De Fina.
+The couple divorced in 1991.

+From 1989 to 1997, Scorsese was romantically involved with actress Illeana Douglas.

-In 1999, Scorsese married his current spouse of over twenty years, Helen Schermerhorn Morris.
+In 1999, Scorsese married Helen Schermerhorn Morris.
 They have a daughter, actress and filmmaker Francesca, who appeared in his films The Departed, Hugo, and The Aviator, and had a leading role in HBO/Sky's miniseries We Are Who We Are in 2020.

-Religion
+Politics

+Scorsese was an opponent of the Iraq War, wearing a white dove pin to the 75th Academy Awards in 2003 and clapping for Michael Moore's acceptance speech wherein he criticized President George W. Bush and the invasion.
+In June 2025, Scorsese said of Donald Trump's administration: "I do not see compassion in this administration.
+Indeed, it seems that it takes pleasure in the opposite: hurting, humiliating."

+Legal issues

+In March 2024, Scorsese settled a lawsuit with aspiring screenwriter Simon Afram.
+Afram accused him of pocketing $500,000 to help handle casting, production and postproduction of his screenplay about World War II's Operation Fortitude, which was titled Operation Fortitude, only for Scorsese to then do nothing.

+Religious beliefs

-Since his first divorce in 1972, Scorsese has had four subsequent wives and had previously identified himself as a lapsed Roman Catholic as a result of the Church's doctrinal position against divorce.
-He has said, "I'm a lapsed Catholic.
+Scorsese previously identified as a lapsed Catholic, declaring "I'm a lapsed Catholic.
 But I am Roman Catholic; there's no way out of it."
 In 2016, Scorsese identified himself as a Catholic again, saying, "my way has been, and is, Catholicism.
 After many years of thinking about other things, dabbling here and there, I am most comfortable as a Catholic.
 I believe in the tenets of Catholicism."